Are Hybrid Cars Better for the Environment?

 Hybrid cars are ideal for city driving, and since they don’t produce as much exhaust emissions as traditional diesel or petrol cars, hybrids significantly reduce overall pollution.

 With more buyers choosing green vehicles, our cities will have cleaner streets that are better for cyclists, pedestrians, and urban residents.
 A single green hybrid car can save about 1.5 million grams of carbon dioxide in just one year.
-It’s the same amount of pollution produced by four return flights to Barcelona from London.
+It’s the same pollution produced by four return flights to Barcelona from London.
 Imagine if we only have eco-friendly cars!

 Emissions During Car Production